Twisted Fourier(-Stieltjes) spaces and amenability: Introduction

 While $L^1(G)$ and $M(G)$ are relatively easy to understand as Banach spaces, they are non-commutative Banach algebras (without $C^*$-algebra structures) for non-abelian groups, which makes the analysis for their algebraic structures quite limited.
 This limitation leads us to look for other alternatives, and we do have dual objects which are commutative Banach algebras, namely the Fourier algebra $A(G)$ and the Fourier-Stieltjes algebra $B(G)$.
-Recall that we have identifications $A(G) = \{ \la\lambda(\cdot)f, g\ra: f,g\in L^2(G) \}$ and $B(G) = \{ \la \pi(\cdot)\xi, \eta \ra |\; \pi:G \to \mathcal{U}(\Hi_\pi),\; \text{unitary representation},\; \xi, \eta \in \Hi_\pi \}$.
-Moreover, we have $A(G)^* \cong VN(G)$ and $B(G) \cong (C^*(G))^*$ in canonical ways, where $C^*(G)$ is the full $C^*$-algebra of $G$, which is the enveloping $C^*$-algebra of Banach $*$-algebra $L^1(G)$ with respect to the canonical involution.
+It is well known that $A(G)^* \cong VN(G)$ and $B(G) \cong (C^*(G))^*$ in canonical ways, where $C^*(G)$ is the full $C^*$-algebra of $G$, which is the enveloping $C^*$-algebra of the Banach $*$-algebra $L^1(G)$ with respect to the canonical involution.
+See e.g. \cite{EYM1964,KanLau} for more details for these algebras and the dual relations; a brief description is also given in Section \ref{subsec-fs-oa}.
 The duality $A(G)^* \cong VN(G)$ allows us to consider a canonical operator space structure on $A(G)$ and the following result of Ruan \cite{Ruan95}: the algebra $A(G)$ is amenable as a completely contractive Banach algebra if and only if $G$ is amenable as a locally compact group.
 See Section \ref{subsec-OS} for the details on operator spaces.
 In this dual side, we actually have a richer structure, namely the algebra $MA(G)$ of bounded multipliers of $A(G)$ and the algebra $M_{cb}A(G)$ of completely bounded multipliers of $A(G)$, both containing $B(G)$.
 Note that for the corresponding objects $ML_1(G)$ and $M_{cb}L_1(G)$ in the group algebra side we have $ML^1(G)=M_{cb}L^1(G)=M(G)$ \cite{Wen52}.
 This additional structure gives us another way of seeing the underlying group structure.
-The results of Bo\.{z}ejko/Losert/Ruan (\cite{Boz85, Losert, Ruan-unpub}) says that the equality of the two algebras $B(G)$ and $MA(G)$ (or $M_{cb}A(G)$) characterizes amenability of $G$, which we will examine carefully in this paper.
+The result of Nebbia \cite{Nebbia} says that, for a discrete group $G$, the condition $B(G) = MA(G)$ characterizes amenability of $G$.
+The corresponding result for $M_{cb}A(G)$ was proved by Fendler in an unpublished note.
+A closely related result was given by Bo\.{z}ejko \cite{Boz85}, which we will revisit in Section \ref{subsec-discrete}.
+For a non-discrete locally compact group $G$ the equivalence between the condition $B(G) = MA(G)$ and the amenability of $G$ has been established by Losert \cite{Losert} and the corresponding result for $M_{cb}A(G)$ was proved by Ruan \cite{Ruan-unpub}, which is also unpublished.
+We will carefully examine the approach of the above two results in this paper.